aaekay/Resources/cs/how_linux_works.md

 If you run echo $PATH, you’ll see that the path components are separated by colons (:)
 PATH=dir:$PATH --> to add first look directories PATH=$PATH:dir --> to append the list
+    *Windows*
+    in git bash, while using windows, you need to add export PATH in the bashprofile

 ### SHell Input and Output
 1. command